infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 - Moreover, institutional care providers are also unaware of the programme
 - The delay in sanctioning money was another reason why the sponsorshop programme fails.

+# Barries to acceptance of alternate care models in India
+In a paper that describes existing alternate care systems in India[^7], we learn that there are socio-cultural barriers that create resistance to upholding formal alternative care in India.
+### Apathy:
+- The dislike of change creates a resistance to accepting a person (child) of a different ethnic group.
+Since India is a large and diverse country, the population is also diverse.
+Families often show resistance to accepting an unrelated child from a different background.
+- Religion, region, caste, colour, and language of the child often become the reasons for non-acceptance by prospective foster families.
+In an ideal situation it is required that foster parents should respect the religious practices and beliefs of the birthparents, even though the child is in foster care.
+Religious beliefs of people are rigid since practices vary vastly, hence it is challenging to place a child with a family which has different religious practices

+### Fear of separation and emotional vulnerability:
+- Indian culture gives priority to emotions and believes in developing relationships with significant others.
+Families in India also fear developing an emotional bond and attachment to the foster child and this creates resistance to fostering a child.

+### Too much emphasis on permanent placement i.e. adoption:
+- Other forms/options (short term arrangements of care for the children) of alternative care are neglected by the child protection professionals since adoption has been accorded priority due to its permanent nature.
+	- Additionally, adoption as a care placement of the children has gained recognition among the general public.
+	- The prospective families want to have parental rights over the child they provide care for so they do not want to invest in a child without having parental rights.
+The families prefer to have a child permanently placed with them.

+### Corruption:
+- As recently quoted by the CEO of  the Central Adoption Resource Authority (CARA, India), foster care has been misused/ exploited by people as certain unethical practices have crept in.

+### Lack of awareness:
+- Since the understanding and awareness of foster care and other non-institutional care options for children has not fully evolved in India, the gap between policy and practice remains.
+This has caused the foster care programme to become a backdoor entry into adoption or an entry point for misuse.

+### Preference for a younger child
+- One of the issues that the foster care system in India is facing is that families want a younger child.
+Younger children are  preferred since they easily adjust to the family and it is easy to train the child to fit into their family.
+- Not only in cases of adoption, but even families who had chosen foster care had expressed the desire for a young child.
+- The process of placing older children who could not be put up for adoption in foster care is impractical since older children are not wanted.

+### Ambiguous policies and guidelines:
+- The policies and guidelines for alternative care in India are either not in place or ambiguous.
+There is a need for advocacy and involvement of various stakeholders to develop effective policies and guidelines.
+The government and concerned departments need to take a proactive move to put the systems in place.

+### Lack of trained staff:
+- The functionaries are neither familiar with the laws and regulations nor are they well trained to deal with the issues of child protection vis-a-vis alternative care.
+- Capacity building programmes for the functionaries working with the children need to be designed and delivered.
+Additionally, they should be sensitised and trained in monitoring and follow up concerns

+### Lack of funds to support the children and caregivers:
+- The budgetary allocations to family-based alternative care provisions are meagre and are not sufficient for the requirements of the children in need of care and protection.
+Where funds are allocated, they are being under utilised or not utilised at all.

+### Large numbers of the children in need of care and protection
+- Since India is a huge country, the number of children in need of care and protection is also large.
+Hence it is a long and tiring process which takes a lot of effort and consistently hard work to develop a pool of prospective families willing to provide short term residential care for such children.

 # Current Global Push for Deinstitutionalization [^5]
 * **UNICEF** has declared its support for programmes “including provision of information on the detrimental impact of institutional care on the young child, and education for parents of children with disabilities and parents at risk of abandoning their infants' ' to discourage the use of institutional care.
 * **Save The Children (STC)** encourages donors to ensure that funding is directed at preventive community and family support and at family-based alternative care.”